GeRDI-Project/EUROSTAT_Harvester/README.md

 1. Retrieve a Structural Definitions Exchange Message: http://ec.europa.eu/eurostat/SDMX/diss-web/rest/dataflow/ESTAT/all/latest
 2. Iterate over all dataflows: select data structure use StructureParser (source see below): We should be able to use an SDMXBean for that.
-3. Retrieve the data structure message: http://ec.europa.eu/eurostat/SDMX/diss-web/rest/datastructure/ESTAT/<data structure>
+3. Retrieve the data structure message: http://ec.europa.eu/eurostat/SDMX/diss-web/rest/datastructure/ESTAT/$dataStructure
-4. Data structure messages are the input for the Transformer (simple XML)
+4. Data structure messages are the input for the Transformer (simple XML).

 ### Transform